Skip to main content

 Building the Full Team

-This creates all 15 specialist agents (each with their own resolved LLM) and wires them into the orchestrator.
+This builds all 16 specialist agents from AGENT_SPECS and wires them into the orchestrator.

 Data Flow Diagram